hageslel/natural_language_processing/README.md

 - Word Cloud Generation
 - Named Entity Recognition

+## Findings

+Based on sentiment analysis of the dataset, Ethereum proved to be superior over Bitcoin.
+Ethereum had a higher mean positive score (0.061 vs. 0.052), a higher mean compound score (0.168 vs. 0.066), a higher max positive score (0.297 vs. 0.229), and a lower max negative score (0.132 vs. 0.203) when compared to Bitcoin.

+When analyzing word frequency, quite a few of the same key words came up for both coins.
+PayPal was one of the most common words for both coins, as was char and cryptocurrency.
+Reuters, London, and virtual came up often for both coins as well, which can be more easily identified via the word cloud that was generated.
+In terms of Named Entity Recognition, ORG, PERSON, and GPE were some of the most common entities to come up.
+As a big picture analysis of both coins, the sentiment is mostly neutral for both coins and both are making news regularly, based on the article count that was available.
+The market for both coins seems to be continually growing and both coins are discussed in similar places and context across the industry.
+It would be worth performing continued analysis on both coins to determine where prices may go and identify opportunities that may arise.

 ### Data Preparation & Sentiment Analysis

 To retrieve data for analysis the NewsAPI was leveraged.
 All news articles in